NORMA Clean Water

 Families in the existing project communities, where gardens were planted in the first phase, will now receive advice on fruit and vegetable cultivation.
 In addition, gardening tools and seeds will be distributed.
 In the area of health, hygiene and equal opportunities, workshops and exhibitions will be organized to anchor these topics in the communities.
 In addition, the project is being extended to two further communities, where measures corresponding to the first project phase are to be implemented (installation of water supply systems, establishment of water committees, workshops on gender equality).
 The expansion is expected to reach an additional 3,800 people.

-The rapid spread of the COVID-19 virus in Brazil gives, the project an acute significance: The successes of the first measures – improved access to water and a better understanding of hygiene – can make an effective and lasting contribution to containing the COVID-19 pandemic and other viral infections.
+The rapid spread of the COVID-19 virus in Brazil gives the project an acute significance: The successes of the first measures – improved access to water and a better understanding of hygiene – can make an effective and lasting contribution to containing the COVID-19 pandemic and other viral infections.

 Corporate volunteering at NORMA Help Day

 Civil society is of crucial importance for the functioning of society as a whole.
-Against the backdrop of the current social challenges, NORMA Group is committed to getting involved and playing an active role.
-The basis for promoting the civic involvement of employees was created with the NORMA Help Day, which was held for the first time in 2014 in Maintal.
+Against the backdrop of the current social and ecological challenges, NORMA Group is committed to getting involved and playing an active role.
+The basis for promoting the civic and ecological involvement of employees was created with the NORMA Help Day, which was held for the first time in 2014 in Maintal.
 The program has spread internationally to all NORMA Group sites since 2015, with employees’ participation being voluntary.
 In recent years, more than 700 employees have regularly taken part in Help Day.
-Numerous non-governmental organizations (NGOs) have benefited from the commitment of employees worldwide.
+Numerous non-¬governmental organizations (NGOs) have benefited from the commitment of employees worldwide.
 Since the contributions or projects vary greatly from region to region, they are organized and implemented on a decentralized basis.